about the episode

 Sean: No, I don't think so.
 We do a lot of things that are incredibly optimized, so because we have a deep understanding of how each of these APIs work we can apply a lot of optimizations to them.

+The Trello API is interesting where it allows you to batch together different requests.
 If you were to take a naive GraphQL wrapper or if they were to implement their own naive GraphQL API, it would be--

+We could make one request on our side, and it would turn into 1,500 API requests.
 But we're able to reduce that to 5 through some optimizations that we're able to run.
 So, it's not too bad.

 We stitched together the GitHub REST API into the GraphQL API so you have more complete access to all of the GitHub functionality.